mayorofdata/PowerBI-Visualization-Projects/README.md

 In this repository, we go over some of the visualizations I've created personally and by participating in London Business Analytics Group Projects using PowerBI.

 ## Examples
 Below are some of the project previews.
-Click on the links to view the full description of the each project
+Click on the links to view the full description of each project
 ### [Preparing a dataset for Machine Learning in Power BI](https://github.com/mayorofdata/PowerBI-Visualization-Projects/tree/master/Preparing%20a%20dataset%20for%20Machine%20Learning%20in%20Power%20BI)
 We explore a famous machine learning dataset, the Breast Cancer Wisconsin (Diagnostic) data, to see if it is possible to build a model with some predictive power.
 We visualise the data as histogram, box and whisker plot and a ‘home-made’ swarm plot.
 To do this, we need to shape the dataset in the Query Editor and standardise the data with a few DAX calculations.
 Below are some of the visuals